kingluo/lua-resty-inspect/README.md

 The breakpoint is specified by `file` (full qualified or short file name) and the `line` number.

-The `func` determine the function of jit cache to flush:
+The `func` specified the scope (which function or global) of jit cache to flush:
-* If the breakpint is related to a module function or global function, you should set it that function reference, then only the jit cache of that function would be flushed, and then it would not affect other caches, which would not slow down other parts of the program.
+* If the breakpoint is related to a module function or global function, you should set it that function reference, then only the jit cache of that function would be flushed, and it would not affect other caches to avoid slowing down other parts of the program.
-* If the breakpint breaks on local function or anonymous function, then you have to set it to `nil`, which would flush the whole jit cache of lua vm.
+* If the breakpointis related to local function or anonymous function, then you have to set it to `nil` (because no way to get function reference), which would flush the whole jit cache of lua vm.

 You attach a `filter_func` function of the breakpoint, the function takes the `info` as argument and returns true of false to determine whether the breakpoint would be removed.
 You could setup one-shot breakpoint